Pismo Beach Ocean & Surf Report

 Arriving from the Northwest:

-A 7- to 9-foot northwesterly (315-degree deep-water) sea and swell (with a 5- to 9-second second) will develop along our coastline on Wednesday and will continue at this height and period through next Friday.
+A 4- to 6-foot northwesterly (310-degree deep-water) sea and swell (with a 5- to 14-second period) will develop along our coastline on Friday and remain at this height and period through Saturday.

 Arriving from the Southern Hemisphere:

 None to report.

 Seawater temperatures will range between 53 and 55 degrees through next Sunday.